BOJ Decides to Tolerate 10-Yr JGB Yields above 0.5 Pct

 - Русский

-Tokyo, July 28 (Jiji Press)--The Bank of Japan on Friday decided to operate its yield curve control more flexibly, allowing 10-year Japanese government bond yields to rise above 0.5 pct to some extent.
+Tokyo, July 28 (Jiji Press)--The Bank of Japan decided Friday to operate its yield curve control more flexibly, allowing 10-year Japanese government bond yields to rise above 0.5 pct to some extent and setting an effective ceiling of 1.0 pct.

-For the flexible operations, the central bank will offer to buy 10-year JGBs at a fixed yield of 1.0 pct in market operations every business day in principle, up from the previous yield of 0.5 pct.
+BOJ Governor Kazuo Ueda told a news conference that the central bank's decision was a "measure to consider how to deal with risks in advance" in order to avoid a spike in interest rates in the future.

-The BOJ kept unchanged the yield curve control itself, saying it will continue guiding 10-year JGB yields to around zero pct within the range of plus and minus 0.5 pct and keep its short-term policy rate unchanged at minus 0.1 pct.
+The BOJ has "made some progress" toward achieving its 2 pct inflation target in a sustainable manner, but there is "still a long way to go," Ueda said, pledging that the bank "will continue with easing tenaciously."

 [Copyright The Jiji Press, Ltd.]